weilinfox/c-hakuBot/README.md

 # c-hakuBot
-A new version of hakuBot writen by C .
+A new version of hakuBot writen by C.